 - 4.1.
-The Accounts Direction for GCRB provides instructions in terms of the preparation of the Board's Financial Statements and Report.
-Implementation of the Accounts Direction contributes to the effective governance arrangements and mitigates the risk of a breach of legislation/guidance/code of practice. - 4.2.
+The accounts direction for GCRB provides instructions in terms of the preparation of the GCRB's financial statements and report.
+Implementation of the accounts direction contributes to the effective governance arrangements and mitigates the risk of a breach of legislation/guidance/code of practice. - 4.2.
 There are no legal implications arising from this report.
-However, the implementation of the Accounts Direction contributes to the aim within the Glasgow Region Strategic Plan to "meet its ambitions with sound governance".
+However, the implementation of the accounts direction contributes to the aim within the strategic plan to "meet its ambitions with sound governance".